-If you have a keen interest in Design and Engineering, you will enjoy studying GCSE Design Technology.
+If you have a keen interest in design and engineering, you will enjoy studying GCSE Design Technology.
 Designing and manufacturing a product to a commercially viable standard is exciting.

 You will gain inspiration for new product design by looking at designers and their influence and will analyse the demands of a target market and design to make products which match a particular need.
-An enquiring and open mind, an independent spirit and a willingness to problem solve and take on new ideas are essential in order to study this subject.
+An enquiring and open mind, an independent spirit and a willingness to problem solve and take on new ideas are essential.